antoshkin/puzzler/README.md

 -
 Author: igor.antoshkin@gmail.com

-Please, you can donate me to paypal.
+Please, you can donate me to PayPal.